1Password/op-vscode/README.md

 3. **Install the extension** - From the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=1Password.op-vscode) or [GitHub](https://github.com/1Password/op-vscode/releases) install the latest version of the extension.
 4. **Follow the prompts** - You'll be prompted to choose a 1Password account and vault.
 Follow these prompts to finish setup of the extension.

 You're all set.
+Learn more about what the extension is capable of by checking out the [developer portal documentation](https://developer.1password.com/docs/vscode/).

 ## Contributing and feedback

-1Password for VS Code is an open source project.
+1Password for VS Code is an [open source project](https://github.com/1Password/op-vscode).

 🐛 If you find an issue you'd like to report, or otherwise have feedback, please [file a new Issue](https://github.com/1Password/op-vscode/issues/new).